 However, people with biomechanical, excessive pronation or supination of the foot also develop shin splints.
 An orthotic device can be beneficial in alleviating these excessive pronation and supination problems.

-Cho-Pat Shin Splint Sleeve, anti-inflammatories, and a shorter stride are also good modalities for this problem.
+Ice wraps, the Cho-Pat Shin Splint Sleeve, anti-inflammatories, and a shorter stride are also good modalities for this problem.